jbryer/IS606Fall2015/Project/IS606_Data_Project.md

 	* Simulation based inference - hypothesis test and confidence interval
 	* Brief description of methodology that reflects your conceptual understanding

 5. **Conclusion**: Write a brief summary of your findings without repeating your statements from earlier.
 Also include a discussion of what you have learned about your research question and the data you collected.
 You may also want to include ideas for possible future research.

 ### Data Sources

 You are not to use data sources used in class or the textbooks.
-Possible data sources:
+Possible data sources include, but are not limited to:

 * RStudio data sources [http://blog.rstudio.org/2014/07/23/new-data-packages/](http://blog.rstudio.org/2014/07/23/new-data-packages/)
 * Analyze Survey Data for Free (ASDFree) has many open data sources that can be used [http://www.asdfree.com/](http://www.asdfree.com/)